Dylon-Jaynes/dj_song_requests/README.md

 ## Disclaimer
-This app represents approximately 2 weeks of work.
+This app represents approximately 20 hours of work.
 It is still in production and does not represent the finished product!

 ## Description